cavo789/marknotes/readme.md

-assets/      javascript, css and images of the application classes/     php classes, for intern use (no access by URLs) docs/        documentation, default folder where to put your notes libs/        external libraries, open source ones templates/   layouts for the screen, slideshow and output as html page
+assets/      javascript, css and images of the application classes/     php classes, for intern use (no access by URLs) docs/        documentation, default folder where to put your notes templates/   layouts for the screen, slideshow and output as vendor/      external libraries, open source ones html page
 ```

 In the root folder, you'll find, among others,